pirocorp/IT-Business-Analysis/03. Requirements Basics and Gathering/README.md

 - How much?
 - How many?
-- How will I know when it is accomplished?
+- How can I know when it is accomplished?

 Guidelines: